+JPS is desirous of identifying new business opportunities to foster company growth.
 The Business Development Division is that arm of JPS charged with pursuing non-regulated energy opportunities arising in the Jamaican market.
-This would normally include energy efficiency and renewable energy related projects.
-Solar PV system is one of the focus at this time.
+This typically includes energy efficiency and renewable energy related projects.
+Solar PV systems is one of the focus at this time.